But, Istanbul is so full of history that there is always something new to discover.

-The Genoese community that lived in that area constructed the tower in 1348.
-It is a fascinating structure that dominates the skyline of that part of the city.
+The Genoese community, that lived in that area, constructed the tower in 1348.
+It’s a fascinating structure that dominates the skyline in that part of the city.
 It is also one of the symbols of Istanbul.

 Istiklal street is a very long pedestrian street, with shops, restaurants and coffee shops that are open until midnight.
-In the old part of Istanbul, all businesses close at 6pm and that part of the city is dead in the evening.
+In the historical part of Istanbul, all businesses close at 6pm and that part of the city is dead in the evening.

 Admittedly, it is not a very beautiful square, although it is very interesting to see.